 When does the survey close?

 The closing date for Your Voice 1, Your Voice 2 is 6th March 2020.
 The closing date for the National Student Survey (NSS) is 30th April 2019.
 The closing date for the Postgraduate Research Experience Survey (PRES) is 17th May 2019.

 How do I claim my free hot drink?

-Every student who completes a survey can get a free small filter coffee or tea at the pop-up stations in EATC1TY or City Bar, managed by Sodexo.
+Every student who completes a survey can get a free regular hot drink from any City catering outlet, managed by Sodexo.

 To claim your drink you will need a voucher from your course office.
 These can be collected by providing proof that you have completed an online survey e.g. a print out of the last page or a screenshot on your phone or ipad.
 If you have any queries please email us.